avdstaaij/gdpc/docs/source/overview/vectors.md

 {#vectors}
 # Vectors

-This page describes the concept of (and tools for) *vectors*, which are used throughout GDPC's API.

 ## Vectors in GDPC

 Many functions in GDPC deal with positions or directions in 2D or 3D space,